redscare373/cs-7641-A3/README.txt

 2. Run 'pip install -r requirements.txt' to install the necessary Python libraries.

-3. Also have `juypter` installed
+3. Optional Also have `juypter` installed for NN experiments

 ## Running the experiments

 1. To perform data pre-processing run the main() functions in the 'data_preprocess.py.'
 The processed data sets will be written to the 'data/experiments' folder.

-2. To run all the experiments and produce all results CSVs/plots (including the trained NN results), simply run the `run.sh` script in the "src" folder.
+2. To run all the experiments and produce all results CSVs/plots simply run the `run.sh` script in the "src" folder.
 It will execute the various Python modules in the correct order and output all the relevant results.
+The chosen K values for clusters and `dims` for dimension reduction algorithms are hard coded

 2.1 For clustering `clustering.py --generate 1` runs the experiment, `clustering.py` creates validation plots and contingency plots after the given `k` values are hardcoded in
 2.2 The `--dimension 1` flag runs the dimension reduction experiment on the given file 2.3 The `--cluster_exp 1` flag runs the cluster experiment on the reduced data, the `# component` values are hard coded 2.4 No flag creates the cluster validation plots

 3. The `NN` experiments are on `NN Experiments.ipynb`.
 This can be ran doing `jupyter notebook` in the `src` dir.
+OR run `NN_Experiments.py`

 ## Credits and References
 All implementations and experiment code for this assignment were taken from the